AdamRJensen/adamrjensen/README.md

 Much of what I do combines solar energy and python; for example, the best practice guide [AssessingSolar.org](https://assessingsolar.org).

-I'm also behind the website [SolarStations.org](https://solarstations.org), the library [twoaxistracking](https://twoaxistracking.readthedocs.io/), and a co-maintainer of [pvlib](http://pvlib-python.readthedocs.io).
+I'm also behind the website [SolarStations.org](https://solarstations.org), the library [twoaxistracking](https://twoaxistracking.readthedocs.io/), and a co-maintainer of the solar energy systems modeling software [pvlib](http://pvlib-python.readthedocs.io).

 You can read more about me on my blog, [PredictablySunny.com](https://predictablysunny.com).